South African Airways hit by crippling strike - Journal du Cameroun

 The unions are pressing for a three-year guarantee of job security and an eight percent across-the-board wage hike.
 The airline is offering a 5.9 percent increase.

+The airline has said it is embarking on a restructuring process that could lead to the loss of close to 1,000 jobs.

-The unions said “inflated contracts” outsourcing work were “crippling SAA’s finances (and) literally bleeding SAA dry every day.”
+The unions have said “inflated contracts” outsourcing work were “crippling SAA’s finances (and) literally bleeding SAA dry every day”.

+The airline has warned that the strike could push the airline to the brink of collapse.

+“If the strike continues on a sustained basis we are going to face the prospect of the company having to fold,” SAA spokesman Tlali Tlali told eNCA television network .

 Finance Minister Tito Mboweni announced in February that the government would reimburse the company’s 9.2-billion-rand ($620-million) debt over the next three years.